Volunteer in Cape Verde with Abroad Escape.

 Most days follow the same shape: classroom support in the morning, lesson planning and material preparation in the afternoon.
 Resources are limited, so improvising is part of the job and often where the best teaching happens.

 Throughout the week, informal learning weaves through everything.
 Songs.
 Movement.
 Conversation.
 Questions about where you are from.
-You will learn just as much as you teach.
+You will learn as well as teach.

 The schedule can be adjusted based on local conditions and unforeseen circumstances.